-- 29. Informally derive the formulas for the volume of cones and spheres by experimentally comparing the volumes of cones and spheres with the same radius and height to a cylinder with the same dimensions. - 30.
-Use formulas to calculate the volumes of three-dimensional figures (cylinders, cones, and spheres) to solve real-world problems.
+Solve real-world and mathematical problems involving volume of 29.
+Informally derive the formulas for the volume of cones and spheres by experimentally comparing the volumes of cones and spheres with the same radius and height to a cylinder with the same dimensions. cylinders, cones, and spheres.
+30. Use formulas to calculate the volumes of three-dimensional figures (cylinders, cones, and spheres) to solve real- world problems.
+Note: Students must select and use the appropriate unit for the attribute being measured when determining length, area, angle, time, or volume.